turingschool/career-development-curriculum/module_three/job_search_strategies.md

 5. Go back to your Contact
   * Let them know you've applied

-Update Jobtrack in every step of the process.
+Update Huntr in every step of the process.

 ### Where to Begin: Finding the Job Posting
 In order to find job postings and begin conducting research, here are some tools you should check out: